 as claimed.
 Notice that this computation does not rely on the signs of the crossings.
 Similarly at an under-over segment we have

 Taking the square root gives \cref{eq:meridian-eigenvalue}.
-We know that \(m\) (and not \(-m\) ) is the right sign because we can explicitly check that it is an eigenvalue of \eqref{eq:meridian-factorization}. \note{ Actually, we didn't really need to go through this whole derivation using boundary holonomies: we could have just used this argument.
-However, it's a good warm-up for the longitude computation. } We only need to check \cref{eq:meridian-eigenvalue} for one segment of each link component, and at least one segment of any component of any link diagram is either over-under or under-over.
+We know that \(m\) (and not \(-m\) ) is the right sign because we can explicitly check that it is an eigenvalue of \eqref{eq:meridian-factorization}.
+We only need to check \cref{eq:meridian-eigenvalue} for one segment of each link component, and at least one segment of any component of any link diagram is either over-under or under-over.
 (Actually, this is only true if the component has at least one crossing.
 By adding kinks we can always assume this.) \end{proof}